 C_UnwrapKey

-CK_DEFINE_FUNCTION(CK_RV, C_UnwrapKey)( CK_SESSION_HANDLE hSession, CK_MECHANISM_PTR pMechanism, CK_OBJECT_HANDLE hUnwrappingKey, CK_BYTE_PTR pWrappedKey, CK_ULONG ulWrappedKeyLen, CK_ATTRIBUTE_PTR pTemplate, CK_ULONG ulAttributeCount, CK_OBJECT_HANDLE_PTR phKey );
+CK_DECLARE_FUNCTION(CK_RV, C_UnwrapKey)( CK_SESSION_HANDLE hSession, CK_MECHANISM_PTR pMechanism, CK_OBJECT_HANDLE hUnwrappingKey, CK_BYTE_PTR pWrappedKey, CK_ULONG ulWrappedKeyLen, CK_ATTRIBUTE_PTR pTemplate, CK_ULONG ulAttributeCount, CK_OBJECT_HANDLE_PTR phKey );

 C_UnwrapKey unwraps (i.e. decrypts) a wrapped key, creating a new private key or secret key object. hSession is the session’s handle; pMechanism points to the unwrapping mechanism; hUnwrappingKey is the handle of the unwrapping key; pWrappedKey points to the wrapped key; ulWrappedKeyLen is the length of the wrapped key; pTemplate points to the template for the new key; ulAttributeCount is the number of attributes in the template; phKey points to the location that receives the handle of the recovered key.